kyk37/final_project/README.md

 - [ ] event detail provides map information (Map apis), can download calendar event
 - [ ] allows registered users to subscribe to certain tags and organizers
 - [ ] event manager account allows batch creation from CSV imports and batch event cancelling
-- [ ] system to provide a filter function on all event lists using event type, time, locationetc.
+- [ ] system to provide a filter function on all event lists using event type, time, location etc.

 #### Writen By:
 - Kyle Kessler